wurmlab/SBC361-programming-in-R/practical3.md

 atgctaaactaa
 ```

-#### Q4. (hacker question).
-Instead of having the function return whether your sequence contains an open reading frame, have the function return a string containing the open reading frame if there is one and NULL if there is not (you will need to look up "if statements").
+#### Q4a. (hacker question) Instead of having the function return whether your sequence contains an open reading frame, have the function return a string containing the open reading frame if there is one and NULL if there is not (you will need to look up "if statements").

+#### Q4b. (hacker question) Modify the previous function so it can also check for an open reading frame in the reverse strand of your input (you may need to use and "if/else statement").

 ## Species names
 Run the following line of code to import the `butterfly_sample` and the `butterfly_reference` data frames: